Description

 Reality experienced through conceptual frameworks and mental imagery.

-Orientation toward the unseen and potential.
+Orientation toward the invisible and the non-actual.

 General meaning